makuharistudio/data-visualisation-datasets/README.md

 A bucket repository for the datasets I use in data visualisations.

-Click the :earth_asia: icon to visit relevant web pages.
+Click the :earth_asia: icon to visit relevant web pages, or the :inbox_tray: icon to download a file.

 ## AppSource Deneb maps